Who can take part? What is needed? Which fields of biotechnology are covered, how much does it cost, ...

 - Supply and service applications in the life sciences (e.g. new sequencing methods, bioinformatics)

-Entities that have already been incorporated may participate as long as they are not older than 2 years at the start of the competition.
+Entities that have already been incorporated may participate as long as they have not been founded before November 2017.

 The official language of the competition is English.
 All documents and presentations must be written in English.